Housing

 Learn the procedures, legal requirements and costs of renting or buying a home in various parts of Spain.
 Below is a brief excerpt from this section:

 Most Spaniards live in small apartments with roommates or family members and rely on public spaces, such as cafés and tapas bars, for socializing and entertainment.
-Rent takes up a large portion of their income.
-Households spend, on average, 22% of their net disposable income on housing, higher than neighboring countries that average 20%.
+Households spend, on average, 22% of their net disposable income on housing.
 This figure is much higher in major urban centers, such as Barcelona and Madrid, where rent usually takes half of the average monthly budget.

 This is just a brief sample of the extensive information in the GoinGlobal Spain Career Guide, which is carefully researched and regularly updated by local career experts.